UTOL-s/module/README.md

 ### Workflow Features

 Each release workflow:
-1. ✅ **Validates semantic versioning** using `ietf-tools/semver-action@v1`
+1. ✅ **Validates semantic versioning** using `ietf-tools/semver-action@v1` (only on tags)
 2. 🧪 Runs tests for the specific module
 3. 🔍 Performs code quality checks (vet, formatting)
 4. 🏗️ Builds the module
-5. 🏷️ Creates a GitHub release with changelog
+5. 🏷️ Creates a GitHub release with changelog (only on tags or manual dispatch)
-6. 📦 Publishes to Go module proxy
+6. 📦 Publishes to Go module proxy (only on tags or manual dispatch)

 ### Version Validation